-- 57. The current Appeals call upon the Tribunal to assess whether the March 2017 decision to switch from the SVR to the FTR as the reference rate meets the standards for discretionary decisions set out in Section IV, paragraph 3.03(b) of the Directive on the Appeals Process, including lack of arbitrariness.
+65. The current Appeal calls upon the Tribunal to assess whether the March 2017 decision to switch from the SVR to the FTR as the reference rate meets the standards for discretionary decisions set out in Section IV, paragraph 3.03(b) of the Directive on the Appeals Process, including lack of arbitrariness.
 In this regard, the Tribunal observes that the Bank has been unable to provide any rationale to explain or justify the decision, as there are apparently no contemporaneous records or institutional memory as to how or why it was taken.
-Moreover, the identity and scope of authority of the decision-maker are unknown.
+Moreover, the identity and scope of authority of the decisionmaker are unknown.
 Given the absence of such information, the Tribunal cannot assess whether the decision was reasonable and objective, or whether the decision was taken by a duly authorised official.
-As a result, the Tribunal is unable to conclude that the exercise of discretion by the Bank was not arbitrary. - 58.
-The Tribunal accepts that the absence of a rationale does not ipso facto show that the Bank deliberately acted in bad faith or against the interests of a group of locally hired staff, or that the Bank's switch to Barclays FTR did not satisfy the statutory requirement to select a "variable-rate mortgage as published by a major home loan provider".
+As a result, the Tribunal is unable to conclude that the exercise of discretion by the Bank was not arbitrary.

+- 66. The Tribunal accepts that the absence of a rationale does not ipso facto show that the Bank deliberately acted in bd faith or against the interests of a group of locally hired staff, or that the Bank's switch to Barclays FTR did not satisfy the statutory requirement to select a "variable-rate mortgage as published by a major home loan provider".
 However, these observations are not tantamount to a conclusion that the decision was properly motivated and not arbitrary.
-In this regard, the Tribunal does not accept the Bank's contention that the Appellants have failed to meet the burden of proving that the March 2017 decision was arbitrary.
-As the Appellants were not timely notified of the switch from the SVR to the FTR, much less the reasons why it was made, they should not be expected to bear the burden of proving that the decision was unlawful and must be rescinded.
-As a consequence, its effects must be reversed. - 59.
-Finally, the Tribunal has considered the appeal of the individual who consented to joinder of her Appeal (EBRDAT 2024/AT/14) with the others on the condition that her personal circumstances be taken into account.
-The Tribunal confirms that she, like the other Appellants, is entitled to the aforementioned remedies ordered by the Tribunal.
-However, the Tribunal is not persuaded that her particular circumstances warrant further remedial measures, in particular the option to move to the Flex Allowance once her mortgage is paid off.
-As the President noted in her decision, this Appellant was given a reasonable period of time to take an informed decision in 2012 about the package that would better suit her relevant personal circumstances.
-She did not attempt to seek the necessary clarifications before the deadline for exercising the option expired or bring a timely challenge thereafter with respect to her choice to remain under the Non-Flex arrangements.
+In this regard, the Tribunal does not accept the Bank's contention that the Appellant failed to meet the burden of proving that the March 2017 decision was arbitrary.
+As the Appellant was not timely notified of the switch from the SVR to the FTR, much less the reasons why it was made, she should not be expected to bear the burden of proving that the Bank abused its discretion in doing so.
+For these reasons, the Tribunal concludes that the decision was unlawful and must be rescinded.
+As a consequence, its effects must be reversed. - 67.
+Finally, the Tribunal has considered the issue raised by the Appellant that her personal circumstances be taken into account.
+She maintains that she was not fully informed in 2012 and did not make a "choice", as she was in a vulnerable position at the time.
+In her view, these circumstances were the basis for the ARC's recommendation that she be given the option to move to Flex. - 68.
+The Tribunal confirms that she, like the appellants in the concurrent decision, is entitled to the aforementioned remedies ordered by the Tribunal.
+However, the Tribunal is not persuaded that her particular circumstances warrant further remedial measures, including the option to move to Flex.
+As the President's Decision pointed out, the Appellant was given a reasonable period of time to take an informed decision in 2012 about the package that would better suit her relevant personal circumstances.
+She did not attempt to seek the necessary clarifications before the deadline for exercising the option expired or bring a timely challenge thereafter when her request to HR that she be allowed to rescind her choice and move to Flex was denied.
 This issue is thus no longer timely for review.